Skip to main content

 • Integrate your POMs as extensible fixtures.

-Unit testing specific logic can be done by adding a test file alongside the source file.
+You can unit-test specific logic by adding a test file alongside the source file.

 logic.ts